mrmckeb/typescript-plugin-css-modules/README.md

 If your project doesn't already have global declarations for CSS Modules, you will need to add these to help TypeScript understand the general shape of the imported CSS during build.

 Where you store global declarations is up to you.
-An example might look like: `src/custom.d.ts`.
+An example might look like: `./src/custom.d.ts`.

 The below is an example that you can copy or modify.
-If you use a `customMatcher`, you'll need to modify it.
+If you use a [`customMatcher`], you'll need to modify this.

 ```ts
 declare module '*.module.css' {